LCSR-SICKKIDS/volumetric_drilling/README.md

 ./ambf_simulator --launch_file <volumetric_plugin_path>/launch.yaml -l 0,3
 ```
 #### Option 4: User-provided volume
 Patient specific anatomy may also be used in the simulator.
 The volumes are an array of images (JPG or PNG) that are rendered via texture-based volume rendering.
-With segmented images and an ADF for the volume, user specified anatomy can easily be used in the simulator.
-We provide utility scripts that can convert the data from the NRRD format to an array of images.
+With images and an ADF for the volume, user specified anatomy can easily be used in the simulator.
+We provide utility scripts (located in the `scripts` folder) that can convert both segmented and non-segmented data from the NRRD format to an array of images.

 ### 2.2 Camera Options:
 Different cameras, defined via ADF model files, can be loaded alongside the simulation.